thamain1/IntelliOptics-Edge/deploy/README.md

 The edge endpoint can now source its RTSP configuration from the cloud backend.
 The FastAPI service exposes authenticated endpoints at `/v1/config/...` that allow operators to list detectors, add or update stream definitions, and export an updated `edge-config.yaml`.
 A lightweight web console is available at `/config/streams` that layers validation on top of the `StreamConfig` model—use it to enter stream URLs, credentials, cadence, and detector bindings without editing YAML by hand.

 1. Sign in to the cloud API and open `/config/streams`.
 Use the “Add Stream” form to create or edit stream definitions.
-All changes are persisted in the backend database.
+All changes are persisted in the backend database and can also be retrieved programmatically via `GET /v1/config/streams` or `GET /v1/config/streams/{name}`.
 2. Deploy the optional `configSync` CronJob (see [Helm values](#helm-chart) below) so that cloud updates are written back into the edge cluster’s `edge-config` ConfigMap.
-The job runs the `edge_config_sync.py` client, which calls `/v1/config/export` to obtain the current YAML, patches the ConfigMap, and optionally restarts the edge deployment so the new settings take effect.
+The job runs the shared `edge_config_sync.py` client, which calls `/v1/config/export` to obtain the current YAML, patches the ConfigMap, and optionally restarts the edge deployment so the new settings take effect.
 3. When `AppState.load_edge_config` notices the ConfigMap change, the ingest worker will hot-reload the new stream definitions (or restart if required by your deployment strategy).

+Refer to [docs/cloud-stream-workflow.md](../docs/cloud-stream-workflow.md) for a deeper dive into the end-to-end workflow and automation hooks.

 This workflow keeps the canonical configuration in the cloud service while ensuring that edge pods stay in sync.